entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - This character was orginally defined in Zhu et al. (2002?), cross-check this character in early gnathostome phylogeny.

 18. Supraorbital sensory canals, trajectory of : passing through ossification centers (0), following sutural course (1)
 > Forey (1998), Clément (2005), Friedman & Coates (2006), Yabumoto (2008), Geng *et al.* (2009), Wendruff (2011), Wendruff & Wilson (2012), Dutel *et al.* (2012), Zhu *et al.* (2012), Graf (2012), Wen *et al.* (2013), Cavin *et al.* (2013), Cavin & Grădinaru (2014), Arratia & Schultze (2015), Gess & Coates (2015), Dutel *et al.* (2015), Cavin *et al.* (2017), Renesto & Stockar (2018), Cavin et al. (2019), Cavin et al. (2020), Toriño *et al.* (2021), Character 19.

 19. Supraorbital sensory canals opening through bones, condition of : single large pores (0), bifurcating pores (1), many tiny pores (2), large and continuous groove crossed by pillars (3), large and continuous groove without pillars (4).
 > Cloutier (1991a), Character 3, in part; Cloutier (1991a), Character 9, in part; Cloutier (1991b), Character 3; Forey (1998), Clément (2005), Friedman & Coates (2006), Yabumoto (2008), Geng *et al.* (2009), Wendruff (2011), Wendruff & Wilson (2012), Dutel *et al.* (2012), modified, Zhu *et al.* (2012), Graf (2012), Wen *et al.* (2013), Cavin *et al.* (2013), Cavin & Grădinaru (2014), modified, Arratia & Schultze (2015), modified, Gess & Coates (2015), Dutel *et al.* (2015), Cavin *et al.* (2017), modified, Renesto & Stockar (2018), modified, Cavin et al. (2019), Cavin et al. (2020), Toriño *et al.* (2021), modified, Character 23.

 > - Clement *et al.* (in review): "Forey (1998, char.
 23) used a character to describe the condition of the pores of the supraorbital sensory canal.
 Three conditions were originally described: canals opening through bones as single large pores (0), bifurcating pores (1), and many tiny pores (2).
 These conditions refer to the relation between the main canals and the canaliculi linking the pores at the surface of the bone and the main canal.
 In a few species, a few pores are present at the surface of a supraorbital but since the relationship between the pore and the canal is simple it is coded as single large pores (e.g., Guizhoucoelacanthus).
 Dutel et al. (2012, char.
 23) and Cavin et al. (2017, char.
 23) added one additional character-state, respectively: a large, continuous groove crossed by pillars (3) and a large, continuous groove without pillars (4).
 Based on the onychodontiform outgroups, the plesiomorphic condition corresponds to the presence of many tiny pores."

 20. Lateral bones alongside postparietal, number of: one (0), two or more (1)
 > Friedman (2007), Character 8.

 21. Intertemporal: absent (0), present (1)
 > Cloutier (1991a), Cloutier (1991a), Character 17; Forey (1991), Character 15;  Forey (1998), Clément (2005), Friedman & Coates (2006), Character 12; Friedman (2007), Character 17; Yabumoto (2008), Geng *et al.* (2009), Wendruff (2011), Wendruff & Wilson (2012), Dutel *et al.* (2012), Zhu *et al.* (2012), Graf (2012), Wen *et al.* (2013), Cavin *et al.* (2013), Cavin & Grădinaru (2014), Arratia & Schultze (2015), Gess & Coates (2015), Dutel *et al.* (2015), Cavin *et al.* (2017), Renesto & Stockar (2018), Toriño *et al.* (2021), Character 12.

 22. Supratemporal: present (0), absent (1)
 > Cloutier (1991a), Cloutier (1991b), Character 18.

 23. Posterior margin of tabulars: anterior to posterior margin of postparietals (0), level with posterior margin of postparietals (1), extending beyond posterior margin of postparietals (2).
 > Cloutier (1991b), Character 56; Lu & Zhu (2009), Character 9.

 > - The three character-states for a morphocline.

 24. Tabular descending process: absent (0), present (1).
 >  Cloutier (1991a), Cloutier (1991b), Character 19; Forey (1991), Character 17,homology; Forey (1998), rephrased, Clément (2005), rephrased, Friedman & Coates (2006), rephrased, Yabumoto (2008), rephrased, Geng *et al.* (2009), rephrased, Wendruff & Wilson (2012), rephrased, Dutel *et al.* (2012), rephrased, Zhu *et al.* (2012), rephrased, Graf (2012), rephrased, Wen *et al.* (2013), rephrased, Cavin *et al.* (2013), rephrased, Cavin & Grădinaru (2014), rephrased, Arratia & Schultze (2015), rephrased, Gess & Coates (2015), rephrased, Dutel *et al.* (2015), rephrased, Cavin *et al.* (2017), rephrased, Renesto & Stockar (2018), rephrased, Cavin et al. (2019), Cavin et al. (2020), Toriño *et al.* (2021), rephrased, Character 14.

 > - Clement *et al.* (in review): " As defined by Forey (1981, char.
 8)105, the posterolateral margin of the tabular (his "supratemporal") may bear an external descending process.
 This process articulates against the prootic region of the braincase immediately in front of the hyomandibular facet (e.g., Coelacanthus granulatus, Laugia) (Cloutier, 1991a, char.
 19)95."

 25. Otic canal: running through skull roof (0), following edge of skull roof (1)
 > Clement *et al.* (in review), Character 25.

 26. Otic canal, trajectory of: running through the lateral series of bones (tabular and/or supratemporal and/or intertemporal) (0), running between postparietal and lateral series of bones (tabular and supratemporal and/or intertemporal) (1), running through tabular and postparietal (2).
 > Cloutier (1991a), Cloutier (1991b), Character 20; Lu & Zhu (2009), Character 30, in part.

 > - Clement *et al.* (in review): " Cloutier (1991a, char.
 20)95 defined a character to describe the trajectory of the otic canal either passing through the lateral series (intertemporal and/or supratemporal) or passing between the postparietal and the lateral series.
 We redefine the character to encompass the disparity of the trajectory of the otic canal among actinistians and onychodontiforms (out-group).
 We considered that the lateral series primarily includes the tabular and supratemporal in actinistians with the exception of Miguashaia that also includes the intertemporal; the number of bones suturing laterally with the postparietal is taken into account in characters 20, 21 and 22.
 Character-state 2 corresponds to the condition where the otic canal runs at the suture between the postparietal and the lateral series of bones.
 In order to take into account, the condition observed in Coelacanthus granulatus, character-state 2 has been added to the original character description of Cloutier (1991a, char.
 20)95.
 The three character-states form a morphocline."

 27. Medial branch of otic canal: absent (0), present (1)
 > Cloutier (1991a), Cloutier (1991b), Character 16; Forey (1991), Character 37; Forey (1998), Clément (2005), Friedman & Coates (2006),Yabumoto (2008), Geng et al. (2009), Character 20; Lu & Zhu (2009), Character 30, in part;  Wendruff (2011), Wendruff & Wilson (2012), Dutel *et al.* (2012), Zhu *et al.* (2012), Graf (2012), Wen *et al.* (2013), Cavin *et al.* (2013), Cavin & Grădinaru (2014), Arratia & Schultze (2015), Gess & Coates (2015), Dutel *et al.* (2015), Cavin *et al.* (2017), Renesto & Stockar (2018), Toriño *et al.* (2021), Character 20.

+**Where are Character 28?**

 29. Otic canal joining supratemporal canal: in lateral extrascapular (0), in tabular (1)
 < Forey (1991), Character 36; Forey (1998), Clément (2005), Friedman & Coates (2006),Yabumoto (2008), Geng et al. (2009), Wendruff (2011), Wendruff & Wilson (2012), Dutel *et al.* (2012), Zhu *et al.* (2012), Graf (2012), Wen *et al.* (2013), Cavin *et al.* (2013), Cavin & Grădinaru (2014), Arratia & Schultze (2015), Gess & Coates (2015), Dutel *et al.* (2015), Cavin *et al.* (2017), Renesto & Stockar (2018), Toriño *et al.* (2021), Character 21.

 31. Tabular and postparietal: separated (0), fused (1)
 > Cloutier (1991b), Character 57.

 30. Lateral process of parietal: absent (0), present (1).
 > Cloutier (1991b), Character 58.

 > - Clement *et al.* (in review): "The lateral process of the parietal is formed from the posterolateral margin of the parietal and is directed ventrolaterally toward the dorsal part of the postorbital (Cloutier, 1991b, char.
 58).
 The process could either be in contact with the postorbital (e.g., *Latimeria*), extends towards the postorbital (e.g., *Swenzia*) or be separated from the postorbital by a supraorbital (e.g., *Laugia, Macropoma, Yunnancoelacanthus*).
 This process has been coded as present in *Coelacanthus*, *Axelia*, *Wimania* and *Latimeria* by Cloutier (1991b, char.
 58).
 The posterior lateral process of the parietal could carry a segment of the infraorbital canal that connects to the supraorbital canal (e.g., *Axelia* (Stensiö, 1921, fig. 25), *Coelacanthus* (Schaumberg, 1978, figs. 5, 6), *Wimania* (Stensiö, 1921, fig. 43))."

 31. Descending process of parietal: absent (0), present (1).
 > Cloutier (1991a), Cloutier (1991b), Character 11; Forey (1991), Character 13; Forey (1998), Clément (2005), Friedman & Coates (2006),Yabumoto (2008), Geng et al. (2009), Wendruff (2011), Wendruff & Wilson (2012), Dutel *et al.* (2012), Zhu *et al.* (2012), Graf (2012), Wen *et al.* (2013), Cavin *et al.* (2013), Cavin & Grădinaru (2014), Arratia & Schultze (2015), Gess & Coates (2015), Dutel *et al.* (2015), Cavin *et al.* (2017), Renesto & Stockar (2018), Toriño *et al.* (2021), Character 11.

 > - Clement *et al.* (in review): " The descending process ("ventral process" of Forey (1998)) of the parietal articulates with the dorsal side of the ethmosphenoid (Cloutier, 1991a, char.
 11)95.
 Forey (1981, char.
 10) mentioned that this posteroventral process braces against the basisphenoid."

 32. Parietals and postparietals, ornament of: enamel capped ridges or tubercles (0), unornamented (1), marked by coarse tuberosities (2)
 > Forey (1991), Character 56, in part; Forey (1998), Clément (2005), Friedman & Coates (2006), Yabumoto (2008), Geng et al. (2009), Wendruff (2011), Wendruff & Wilson (2012), Dutel *et al.* (2012), Zhu *et al.* (2012), Graf (2012), Wen *et al.* (2013), Cavin *et al.* (2013), Cavin & Grădinaru (2014), Arratia & Schultze (2015), Gess & Coates (2015), Dutel *et al.* (2015), Cavin *et al.* (2017), Renesto & Stockar (2018), Character 27; Cavin *et al.* (2019), Cavin *et al.* (2020), Character 13; Toriño *et al.* (2021), Character 27.

 33. Pineal foramen: present (0), absent (1)